Live Streaming Pricing Comparison: How Much Does Video Streaming Cost [2024 Update]

 Wistia’s Free plan is for beginner broadcasters who are still getting their feet wet.
 Since it is free, it comes with standard features but also strict limitations.

 Users with the Free plan can only host 3 videos or podcasts to embed anywhere, 1 channel to share via public Wistia link, and caps channel subscribers 250.
-Free users also do not have the ability to remove Wistia’s branding from their videos.
+Free users also cannot remove Wistia’s branding from their videos.

 Pro

-The Pro plan from Wistia costs $99/month and allows users to embed 10 videos or podcasts anywhere they’d like.
-Pro also comes with 1 channel to share via public Wistia link, and caps channel subscribers 250 (with email notifications), but allows for your own branding on the video player.
+The Pro plan from Wistia costs $79/month and allows users to embed 10 videos or podcasts anywhere they’d like.
+Pro also comes with 1 channel to share via public Wistia link, and caps channel subscribers 250 (with email notifications), but allows for custom branding on the video player.
 This plan also allows users to add additional videos or audio files for $.25/month.

 Advanced